tulasidamarla/spring-mvc-4/spring-mvc-internationalization-demo/README.md

 	}

 Note:
 1)The bean methods messagesSource() and localeResolver() are autowired byName.
-Internationalization won't work if method names are changed.
+Internationalization won't work if method names are changed.<br>
 2)properties file name should be as configured in messageSource() method. i.e. appmessages_en.properties, appmessages_es.properties etc.

 Jsp Page